AVGRadmin/DeepLiveCam/README.md

 # Repository Overview
 This repository is designed as an overhead solution to run various forks of [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam), one at a time, using [Docker](https://www.docker.com/products/docker-hub/).
 It contains all the necessary configurations and scripts to streamline the setup, build, and execution processes for different forks of the [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam).
+## NB!
+I am mainly using Cuda version 12.2.
+This is mainly because i have other projects that depends on this version, and its easier for me to rely on that.
+I will add a dockerfile for cuda 11.8 at a later point.
+I have an existing [Docker image](https://hub.docker.com/layers/avgradmin/deep-swap/v0.0.6-cuda11.8/images/sha256-322d6fb27b849d691aeb9a962abefb0f597c4463e307a4ab7a5f992d14c482d3?context=repo) on the hub, but this is from an older deprecated development version and not compatiple with this repo as it is.
+Only image fully supported is [v0.1.2](https://hub.docker.com/layers/avgradmin/deep-swap/v0.1.2-cuda-12.2/images/sha256-17d70af9e9b3d18a3277b2e079248d1f033354ed6c773e89783863406a6533d8?context=repo) so far.
+Note that the original repo is made for cuda 11.8!
 ## Docker
 ### Dockerfile:
 A Dockerfile optimized for building Docker images with CUDA version 12.2 support.
-This is mainly because i have other projects that depends on cuda 12.2.
-I will add a dockerfile for cuda 11.8 at a later point.
-Note that the original repo is made for cuda 11.8!
 ### Docker Compose File:
 A Docker Compose configuration that allows you to manage and switch between different forks of the application seamlessly.
 Each fork is defined as a service, making it easy to add or switch forks by modifying the Docker Compose file.